EMERGENCY CONTACT PROGRAM

 What do you mean by off-campus or additional services?
 How are they charged, and how much do they cost?

-As a form of insurance, the Enrollment Fee provides access to services in the event they are needed to address emergency situations while students are away from home.
+The Enrollment Fee provides access to services in the event they are needed to address emergency situations while students are away from home.
 Any services provided when SHA’s role as Emergency Contact is activated incurs a separate cost as services are provided.
 Examples of additional services that would be billed separately include:

 Please note that the above list is not exhaustive.
 Whenever possible depending on the urgency of the situation, SHA will provide quotes for services before charging the credit card on file.
 Depending on the nature of the service, the service may be billed hourly or at a flat fee.